Haris0059/it-2004/README.md

 My CPU used 20 threads to execute the code.

 #### What are the parts of the code that were improved?
 What strategies were used to improve the code?
+The biggest difference or improvement happened from version 2 to version 4.
+In version 4, the overhead problem of fork-join was fixed.
+That happened because in version 2, it was constantly creating and destroying forks, which made everything slower.
+The improvement that happened from version 4 to version 6 is that we removed the small scheduling overhead from the #pragma omp for directive and parallelized the initial data setup.

 #### What is the difference between explicit and implicit barriers inside the code and did they exist inside any of these examples?
 What do they actually mean?